 On the last day in Bosnia & Herzegovina, we will visit the Blagaj tekke.
-This popular religious landmark stands by the source of the Buna river and has beautiful surroundings.
+This popular religious landmark stands by the source of the Buna River and has beautiful surroundings.
 After learning more about the Bektashi religion, we drive towards Montenegro.
 Our first destination is the medieval town of Kotor.
-It is situated inside Boca bay and is a masterpiece of Venetian architecture.
-Irregular streets and small squares were built to make invaders feel lost in the past and nowadays does the same to tourists.
+It is situated inside Boca Bay and is a masterpiece of Venetian architecture.
+Irregular streets and small squares were built to make invaders feel lost in the past and nowadays they do the same to tourists.
 Accommodation in Kotor.

 Day 11.
 Kotor – Budva – Podgorice (90 km)